danielburstein/cse15l-lab-reports/lab5.md

    ![Image](Lab5_Pic1.png)

-   > I think I might have done something wrong in my "test.sh" or in my "ArrayTests.java" file
+   > I think I might have done something wrong in my "test.sh" or in my "ArrayTests.java" file.
    > These are the images for what are in those files:

    ![Image](Lab5_Pic2.png)